 7. There's always an event to attend or something to do

-Between society events, faculty events, performances at the Fountain School of the Performing Arts in Halifax, DSU events in Halifax, DASA events in Truro, varsity Tigers games in Halifax, varsity Rams games in Truro, open lectures, sports clubs games, and hanging with your friends, you will never have a shortage of things to do on campus.
-There's even an online events calendar to keep you up to speed.
+Between society events, faculty events, performances at the Fountain School of the Performing Arts in Halifax, DSU events in Halifax, DASA events in Truro, varsity Tigers games in Halifax, varsity Rams games in Truro, open lectures, Dal After Dark events, and hanging with your friends, you will never have a shortage of things to do on campus.
+There online events calendar is the best way to make sure you’re up to speed.

 8. You’ll spend more time studying than in class

 As the saying goes, for every hour you have in the classroom you’ll spend two or three studying at home.
-It’s true.
+It’s true!
+First-year Dalhousie students report spending an average of 17.3 hours a week preparing for class, according to the 2017 National Survey of Student Engagement.
 If you do your readings early, class time will ensure you understand the material and your profs will give you their real-life examples.
 If you do your readings after class, they’ll provide those “ah-ha!” moments where everything makes sense.
 Your classes will add value to your readings and vice versa, so make sure you do both.

 Pro tip: When reading your textbook, don’t skip over the sidebars and fact boxes.
 These debates, questions, and short stories are likely to appear somewhere throughout the term whether it be a question asked in class or on a midterm.